KKiekebos/FourColourTheorem/README.md

 ## How to run
 The web api can be tested using swagger.
 An example input is provided at the end of this readme.

+The frontend can be run using `npm run dev`.
+The backend needs to be up and running before the frontend will show the regions and their colours.

+The matrix is provided in App.tsx and can be adjusted there.

 ## Tests
 There are a few unit tests and two integration tests that check if the functionality works as expected.